During which phase of meiosis does the separation of homologous c... | Channels for Pearson+

 1

-Focus on Meiosis I, which is the reductional division where homologous chromosomes are separated.
+In Prophase I, homologous chromosomes pair up and exchange genetic material through crossing over, but they do not separate yet.

-During Anaphase I, homologous chromosomes are pulled apart to opposite poles of the cell.
-This is the key event that distinguishes Anaphase I from other phases.
+During Metaphase I, homologous chromosomes align at the metaphase plate, preparing for separation.

-Recognize that the separation of homologous chromosomes during Anaphase I is crucial for reducing the chromosome number by half, setting the stage for genetic diversity in gametes.
+In Anaphase I, homologous chromosomes are pulled apart to opposite poles of the cell, marking the separation of homologous chromosomes.
+This is the key phase where the separation occurs.

 Watch next